 Never look through binoculars at the sun.
 Never look directly at the sun.

-Observe the sun over time like Galileo did!
-Set up your Sunspotter or grab your pinhole viewer and make a daily sketch of the face of the sun.
+- Observe the sun over time like Galileo did!
+Set up your sunspot viewer or grab your pinhole viewer and make a daily sketch of the face of the sun.
 You can use this sun map grid sheet to help place the sunspots.
 Make sure to record the date and time.

 You can also learn to build one yourself!
-Watch this video from Boy's Life Magazine on how to make a shoebox Sunspot Viewer.
+Watch this video from Boy's Life Magazine on how to make a shoebox pinhole viewer.
 This pinhole viewer is a personal viewer only one person can look through at one time.

 Image credit: Cultural Connections kit Middle School Guide

 This project was funded under NASA cooperative agreement NNX16AL65A.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration.